brunoV/throttler/README.md

 Here, we spin up a go thread that writes 5,000 messages to the `in` channel and then closes it.
-On the main thread, we read from the throttled channel until we get `nil`, which means the input thread was closed.
+On the main thread, we read from the throttled channel until we get `nil`, which means the input channel was closed.

 ```clj
 (go